GSA/ficam-playbooks/_playbooks/playbook-pam.md

 - Create accounts (especially other privileged accounts).

 ### Identify Privileged Accounts Across Platforms and Environments

 Once a privileged user is defined, an agency can follow this process to identify its privileged users and resources.
-1. Identify and document mission critical and sensitive services (most likely your high value asset list) as a starting point.
-Most likely, every IT system has privileged users though.
+1. Identify and document mission-critical and sensitive services (most likely your high value asset list) as a starting point.
+Every IT system has privileged users.
 Services can be further grouped by:
 - Hardware
 - Operating System
-- Application Type (externally accessible, internally accessible, etc.)
+- Access Type (externally accessible, internally accessible, or others)
-- Physical and logical location (data center, cloud service provider, etc.)
+- Physical and logical location (on-premises, cloud service provider, or others)
 - Data sensitivity
-2. Identify and document the IT staff roles and their associated accounts that require elevated access to perform their role.
-This may also include identifying a specific cyber workforce position / role required to manage the system.
+2. Identify and document the IT staff roles and associated accounts requiring elevated access to perform their role.
+This may also include identifying a specific cyber workforce position/role required to manage the system.
 3. Perform a **Privileged Account Discovery** exercise to identify accounts that have elevated access.
-This can be accomplished through an automated tool or through directory analysis.
-Don't be surprised that there are a lot more privileged accounts than expected.
-The intent of privileged account discovery is to identify accounts that lack accountability.
-This includes group, orphaned, rogue, and default accounts which may go unnoticed or unmanaged.
-Discovery should include all environments including Windows, Unix/Linux, Database, Applications and cloud environments that encompass infrastructure, platform, and software as a service platforms and applications.
+Accomplish this through an automated tool or directory analysis.
+Don't be surprised that there are many more privileged accounts than expected.
+Privileged account discovery intends to identify accounts that lack accountability.
+This includes group, orphaned, rogue, and default accounts that may go unnoticed or unmanaged.
+Discovery should consist of all environments, including Windows, Unix/Linux, database, applications, and cloud environments that encompass infrastructure, platform, and software as a service platforms and applications.

-{% include alert-info.html heading="Why Additional Controls?" content="Most attacks start by compromising lower level accounts.
+{% include alert-info.html heading= "Why Additional Controls?" content= "Most attacks start by compromising lower-level accounts.
 Through network discovery, an attacker can find an orphaned privileged account to escalate their privileges to access applications, data, and compromise entire agency networks or data sets." %}

 The Privileged User Program should document each step either manually or automated.
 This step is the basis to maintain and keep accountability for an agency's privileged user population.

 [![Privileged accounts can be found on Windows, Unix/Linux, Applications/Cloud, DevOps, and Machine Identities]({{site.baseurl}}/assets/playbooks/pam-identify.png)]({{site.baseurl}}/assets/playbooks/pam-identify.png){:target="_blank"}{:rel="noopener noreferrer"}

 ## Step 3.
 Integrate into ICAM

 ICAM is the set of tools, policies, and systems that an agency uses to enable the right individual to access the right resources, at the right time, for the right reason in support of federal business objectives.
 In the context of privileged users, ICAM supports:
 - Unifying IT services by consolidating various privileged access tools at an enterprise level.
 - Improving access control by tracking and monitoring privileged user accounts and access.
 - Improving compliance by centralizing access requests, auditing, and reporting.

 An agency should seek to leverage existing processes, controls, programs, and available tools to effectively manage its privileged user population and enterprise resources.
 Please refer to [Appendix D: NIST SP 800-53 Privileged User Overlay](#appendix-d-nist-sp-800-53-privileged-user-overlay) for a mapping of controls defined in SP 800-53.
-These controls have been augmented to serve as countermeasures for how an agency can mitigate unwanted behavior by its privileged user population.
+These controls are augmented to serve as countermeasures for how an agency can mitigate unwanted behavior by its privileged user population.

-The DHS Continuous Diagnostics and Mitigation (CDM) Program is one example of a program that provides a broad spectrum of tools that enable an agency to identify privileged user risk on an ongoing basis, prioritize these risks based on impact, and enable the agency security leadership to mitigate most significant privilege user challenges first.
+The DHS Continuous Diagnostics and Mitigation (CDM) Program provides a broad spectrum of tools that enable an agency to identify privileged user risk on an ongoing basis.
+It can also help prioritize these risks based on impact and enable the agency security leadership to mitigate the most significant privilege user challenges.

 ### Privileged Identity Management

-Identity management is how an agency collects, verifies, and manages attributes for a privileged user.
+Identity management is how an agency collects, verifies, and manages attributes and entitlements for a privileged user.
 An agency should only grant entitlements that the privileged user needs to perform assigned duties by leveraging segregation of duties, thus enforcing least privilege.

 1. **Identify Cybersecurity Workforce Position** that outlines the appropriate responsibilities and duties.
 Use the [NIST Workforce Framework for Cybersecurity](https://niccs.cisa.gov/about-niccs/workforce-framework-cybersecurity-nice-framework-work-roles){:target="_blank"}{:rel="noopener noreferrer"} to identify appropriate roles.
-2. **Personnel Security Vetting and Privileged User Agreement** are complete verified by the Personnel Security Office and Privileged User Program Manager on an initial and continuing basis.
-The security office verifies that the existing background, suitability or fitness checks are valid and adequate.
-When conducting these checks, an agency should implement a consistent approach that enforces background checks that are commensurate to the privileged user’s level of risk as determined by an agency’s risk assessment (e.g. some trusted roles may require a security clearance based on their position of trust).
-A Privileged User Agreement should also be signed by the user on a reoccurring basis.
-This may also be a called a rules of behavior or privileged appointment letter.
+2. **Personnel Security Vetting and Privileged User Agreement** are completely verified by the Personnel Security Office and Privileged User Program Manager on an initial and continuing basis.
+The security office verifies that the existing background, suitability, or fitness checks are valid and adequate.
+When conducting these checks, an agency should implement a consistent approach that enforces background checks commensurate to the privileged user's level of risk as determined by an agency's risk assessment (e.g., some trusted roles may require a security clearance on their position of trust).
+The user should also sign a Privileged User Agreement on a reoccurring basis.
+This agreement may also be called a Rules of Behavior or privileged appointment letter.
 This agreement highlights the responsibilities of the privileged user and acceptable rules of behavior.
 See [Appendix B: Privileged User Agreement for an agreement template](#appendix-b-privileged-user-agreement)
-3. **Conduct Periodic Training** to ensure privileged users are away of their responsibilities and system changes.
-An agency’s Privileged User Agreement may also include training requirements such as annual insider threat, security awareness, and tailored privileged user procedure training.
+3. **Conduct Periodic Training** to ensure privileged users know their responsibilities and systems.
+An agency's Privileged User Agreement may also include training requirements such as annual insider threat, security awareness, and tailored privileged user procedure training.
 Privilege users should receive initial and continuing training on the following topics:
    1. Privilege access security principles.
    2. Disaster recovery and business continuity procedures.
    3. Current and pending architecture changes, system characteristics, and hardware and software components.
 4. **Enforce Least Privileges** to only allow access to what is needed to perform their duty.
-If possible, implement just-in-time provisioning or implement a capability to check-out an account or password.
-This may also include creating custom administrator accounts scoped for the duty such as an application administrator vice a global administrator.
+If possible, implement just-in-time provisioning or implement a capability to check out an account or password.
+This may also include creating custom administrator accounts scoped for the duty, such as an application administrator vice a global administrator.
 5. **Manage Administrator Lifecycle** Implement and follow lifecycle management practices:
-   1. Provision user access as needed.
+   1. Provision access when needed.
    2. Conduct access reviews every thirty days or less based on a risk determination.
 Modify privileges as needed.
-   3. De-provision users within 24 hours or shorter when access is no longer needed, their role changes, or the user leaves the organization.
+   3. De-provision users within 24 hours or less when access is no longer needed, their role changes, or the user leaves the organization.

-{% include alert-info.html heading="Identity Assurance Level 3" content="Privileged users most likely require the highest level of identity proofing.
+{% include alert-info.html heading= "Identity Assurance Level 3" content= "Privileged users most likely require the highest level of identity proofing.
 The PIV identity proofing process is comparable to Identity Assurance Level 3." %}

 ### Privileged Credential Management

 Credential management is how an agency issues, manages, and revokes privileged credentials.
 Agencies should issue **unique, Authenticator Assurance Level 3 credentials** per each privileged user.
-This may include a PIV card or other two factor, cryptographic hardware authenticator identified in [NIST Special Publication 800-63-3B](https://pages.nist.gov/800-63-3/sp800-63b.html)
+This may include a PIV card or other two factor cryptographic hardware authenticator identified in [NIST Special Publication 800-63-3B](https://pages.nist.gov/800-63-3/sp800-63b.html)

 1. **Enforce Multi-factor Authentication (MFA)** for all administrator access.
 This may include a combination of factors as outlined in NIST Special Publication 800-63-3B.
-2. **Where MFA Is Not Supported, Rotate Passwords** using a check-in/check-put capability.
+2. **Where MFA Is Not Supported, Consider a Password Vaulting Tool** with a check-in/checkout capability.
 It is inevitable that some systems or applications must use a username and password.
-For those systems that do, it is a best practice to use a password vaulting tool and rotate passwords so the privileged user does not have access to the password.
+It is best to use a password vaulting tool and rotate passwords after every use.
 The password vault should be configured for Authenticator Assurance Level 3 access.

-{% include alert-info.html heading="Authenticator Assurance Level 3" content="Privileged users most likely require the highest level of credential.
+{% include alert-info.html heading= "Authenticator Assurance Level 3" content= "Privileged users require the highest level of credential.
 A PIV card may not work in all use cases.
 Consider the best Authenticator Assurance Level 3 credential for each type of access use case." %}

-For enterprise resources authenticating with Windows Active Directory, an agency may manage privilege user access with a user's PIV card.
+For enterprise resources authenticating with Windows Active Directory, an agency may manage privileged user access with a user's PIV card.
 An agency may map the same PIV authentication certificate to multiple accounts using altSecurityIdentities and username hints.
 See the [PIV Guide section on Account Linking](https://playbooks.idmanagement.gov/piv/network/account/) for step-by-step actions to enable this feature.

-For enterprise resources that do not support PIV authentication, an agency may use a privileged access gateway or management solution to enable use of a PIV card or other Authenticator Assurance Level 3 authenticators.
-A privileged access management tool acts as an intermediary between a privileged user and an enterprise resources such as a management console, database, or command line interface.
-It may provide additional capabilities such as a password vaulting, key vaulting, keystroke logging, session recording, account check-out, and just-in-time provisioning.
+For enterprise resources that do not support PIV, an agency may use a privileged access gateway or management solution to enable a PIV card or other phishing-resistant authenticator.
+A privileged access management tool is an intermediary between a privileged user and an enterprise resource such as a management console, database, or command-line interface.
+It may provide additional capabilities such as password vaulting, key vaulting, keystroke logging, session recording, account checkout, and just-in-time provisioning.
+Agencies should not disable native MFA to use a password vaulting tool.

 ### Privileged Access Management
 Access management is how an agency authenticates privileged users and authorizes access to protected services.

-1. **Privilege Access Request** are completed on a regular and ongoing basis.
+1. **Privilege Access Request** are completed regularly and ongoing.
 The ongoing basis activity may be called an access review or certification.
-This does not need to be a paper-based process and can be automated through a workflow or identity entitltement tool.
+Access reviews may be a paper-based process but make a plan to automate this process through a workflow or identity entitlement tool.
-2. **Monitor Privileged User activity** via recorded sessions.
-Additional controls may include keyboard logging and audit log reviews (weekly or monthly) based on risk assessment.
+2. **Monitor Privileged User Activity** via activity logging and regular log reviews.
+Additional controls may include keystroke logging and session recording based on risk assessment.
 Consider user behavior automated monitoring outlined in insider threat programs.
-An agency can hold privileged users to a higher monitoring standard than standard users because of the heightened risk.
+Because of the heightened risk, an agency can hold privileged users to a higher monitoring standard than standard users.
-3. **Use a dedicated workstations** with limited applications and internet connectivity.
+3. **Use Dedicated Workstations** with limited applications and internet connectivity.
 This limits the potential risk in remote access exploitation and malware.

-{% include alert-info.html heading="Preventative and Detective Measures" content="Preventative measures proactively stop inappropriate behavior through processes such as background investigations, training, rules of behavior, privileged access workstation and other mechanisms.
-Detective measures identify suspicious activities such as audit logs, keystroke logging, access logs, account checkout, and others.
+{% include alert-info.html heading= "Preventative and Detective Measures" content=" Preventative measures proactively stop inappropriate behavior through processes such as background investigations, training, rules of behavior, privileged access workstation and other mechanisms.
+Detective measures identify suspicious activities such as audit logs, keystroke logging, access logs, and account checkout.
 Agencies should use a combination of both to decrease privilege user risk." %}

 ## Step 4.
 Prioritize and Execute
 **Added Ross Foard, CISA Comments**